 - present for examination a thesis that reports a research project carried out under supervision

 Honours can be completed full-time (1-year) or part-time (2 consecutive years).
 Students completing a full-time load need to complete 24 units from which 12 units will be the thesis, 6 units will be 2 compulsory courses and 6-units will be 2 elective choices.

 Part-time enrolment is limited.
-Students will need to provide a letter stating grounds for part-time consideration.
 Students who are accepted into a part-time load need to complete all the coursework in the first year and the thesis in the second year.

 Due to accreditation requirements, it is not possible to offer a combined honours degree in Psychology and another discipline.
 At best, a student may engage a co-supervisor from another discipline, however the thesis must be clearly psychological in nature (and the internal supervisor from Psychology must of course agree to co-supervision with someone external to the School).

 Find out more about studying an Honours degree in the Faculty of Health and Medical Sciences.

 Academic Program Rules